keeto/testigo/Readme.md

 	Runner.run();

 Testigo relies on explicit argument declarations for its testing functions `it` and `expect`.
-Rather than making these functions globals, Testigo passed these test functions as arguments in order to ensure that their scope would resolve to the current test-suite.
+Rather than making these functions globals, Testigo passes these test functions as arguments in order to ensure that their scope would resolve to the current test-suite.
 Failing to define these named arguments will result in an error.

 Usage and API